Homemade Cavatelli Pasta with Oyster Mushrooms and Sausage; recipe from Puglia.

 If you have seen my post about cavatelli you will have read that this is probably the most popular type of homemade pasta in Southern Italy.
 I have long wanted to try my hand at making it myself.
 Having seen cavatelli made in Sicily and on various videos, I decided that this is a pasta most people can manage to make, including me!
 In fact, I was very happy with how my homemade pasta turned out for this homemade cavatelli with oyster mushrooms and sausage recipe.
 I made ridged cavatelli (cavatelli rigate) using an gnocchi board but you can also make smooth ones with this recipe.

 The dough for homemade cavatelli is simple; no eggs, just durum wheat semolina flour, tepid water and salt.
 Some people also add olive oil, but I didn’t.
 Others use two types of flour; ‘00’ durum wheat flour together with the semolina flour I mentioned before.
 Italians call this flour ‘semola di grana dura rimacinata’.
 This means that it has been milled twice to make it finer.
 What Italians call semola is not the same as what people call semolina in English speaking countries.
 Although both are made from durum wheat, semolina is coarser, more like corn meal.
 Semola is finer.
 Semola is more popular in Southern Italy because most homemade pasta is eggless.
+It is also the flour used in making most types of commercial and artisan dried pasta.

-The mushroom typically used in this homemade cavatelli pasta with oyster mushrooms and sausage recipe is known as cardoncelli in Puglia.
+The mushrooms typically used in this homemade cavatelli pasta with oyster mushrooms and sausage recipe are known as cardoncelli in Puglia.
 Cardoncelli (Pleurotus eryngii) are the largest of the oyster mushroom genus.
 In fact, they are also called king oyster mushrooms.
 They aren’t usually eaten raw because they don’t have much flavour.
 But, they have been popular in Italy since the times of Ancient Rome.
 These highly prized mushrooms look similar to other oyster mushrooms, but are darker, meatier and richer in flavour when cooked.

 I used other oyster mushrooms for this recipe, as I couldn’t find cardoncelli.
 However, the sauce was very flavourful even though these oyster mushrooms had a milder taste than cardoncelli.
 You could also use shiitake or even porcini or a mix of different mushrooms.
 But, porcini will change the taste of the sauce because they have such a strong flavour.